opussf/TabardTell/README.md

 This addon shows the faction's reputation in the tooltip for the respective tabard.

-As of v0.8, it will also find and equip a tabard in your inventory with the lowest reuputation.
+As of v0.8, it will also find and equip a tabard in your inventory with the lowest reputation.
 This is optional, and can be turned off.

 ## Idea: